 - Military staff serve as excellent role models.

 Myths About All-Boys Schools

 Most schools are coed.
 Don’t fix what isn’t broken.

 Coeducational schools began for financial reasons, not because educational research supported this model.
 It may be more economically efficient to teach boys and girls in the same room with the same teacher, but it is not necessarily better for the students and their learning outcomes.

 Boys already have the advantage in our education system.

 Research actually shows that traditional American elementary schools favor the learning styles of girls.
 Teachers expect students to sit quietly and listen.
 This is simply not the best way for boys to process information, especially in the primary grades.
-National trends show girls surpassing boys in scholastic and extracurricular achievement while boys are more likely to be labeled discipline problems or to be placed in special education classes.

 All-boys schools focus on sports, not a well-rounded education.